 The latency of the Everest 710 is average for Bluetooth headphones.
 You might notice a delay when watching video content.
 However, some devices and apps seem to offer some sort of compensation, so you might not notice this delay as much.
 Nevertheless, 195ms will still be too high for gaming.

 The JBL Everest 710 are good sounding closed-back headphones that set themselves apart by their comfortable build and their music sharing feature.
 However, the fit isn’t perfect, and some may feel gaps in the seal around the ears, which makes their delivery inconsistent.
 Also, their isolation performance is disappointing.
-See our recommendations for the best wireless headphones, the best wireless over-ear headphones, and the best noise cancelling over-ear headphones.
+See our recommendations for the best wireless headphones.